How to use the card

 - Such treatment must be given at an institution with an appropriate contract.

-- For information on the institutions concerned, contact a regional health insurance offices.
+- For information on the institutions concerned, contact a regional health insurance office.

 - Dialysis information (in German)